 You can use our usual trade form on the web to report trades of players and/or picks at any time.
 The trade will go into effect as soon as both owners involved report it.
-Player eligibility during the draft will follow our normal 'draft by list' rules.
-For instance, in an American League draft, a player who is on our National League player list cannot be drafted.
-The list of eligible players will appear on your ranking list page, including all undrafted players on our AL player list.

 There is a fair amount of detail in this draft packet - but to begin, there are two very important draft procedure issues to remember: